cernopendata/cms-opendata-guide/docs/analysis/datasim/mcsimulations.md

 Cross sections can be calculated for MC samples.

+Caveat: The cross-sections found with this tool are those predicted by the respective generators.
+There may be better estimates, coming from dedicated task forces, theory papers etc.

 To account for the different running conditions in Run 1 vs Run 2, click the appropriate tab below for Run 1 vs Run 2 data.

 === "Run 1 Data"